EricShao-coder/Study-Planner/README.md

 ## 📄 License

-This project is for personal educational use.
+This project is made as part of my CS50 Final Project only.

 ---